Master of Business Administration Courses

 6321 International Business (3-0).
 International business environmental frameworks; trade and investment theories and institutions; multinational corporation policy, strategy, functional management, operations, and concerns.

 Courses In Management (MGT)

-MGT 6312 Operations Management (3-0).
+6312 Operations Management (3-0).
 A case-oriented examination of operations management.
 Topics include inventory management, MRP, production planning and scheduling, plant layout, process analysis, material flows, quality, project management, and service operations.
 Consideration of Japanese manufacturing techniques.
+Prerequisite: Management Science 6301.

-MGT 6391 Research.
-A specialized course that may be directed reading or research for superior students.
+6391 Research.
+A specialized course which may be directed reading or research for superior students.
 (May be repeated for credit when topic varies.)